wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 3.9.7 =
+- Added a new feature to open the checkout page in a new tab/window when user clicks the checkout button.
+- Updated the Cart Orders menu icon to use a slightly better looking dashicon.
+- Added a new filter to allow modification of the custom field value.
+Filter name is wpspc_cart_custom_field_value
+- Added a new action hook after the PayPal IPN is processed.
+This will allow you to do extra post payment processing task for your orders.
+Hook name wpspc_paypal_ipn_processed
+- Made some improvements to some of the shopping cart icons (cart and delete item icons have been updated).
+- Cart output will work with a responsive theme.

 = 3.9.6 =
 - Added Czech Language translation to the plugin.
 The Czech translation file was submitted by Tomas Sykora.